BFarkascode/SAMD21_BootMaster/README.md

 The code is originally written for Adafruit Adalogger (M0 Feather) though any similar board running a SAMD21 (like Arduino Zero) should work.
 (Of note, not all SAMD21s have the same memory allocation...)

-Of note, I have provided both the ".ino" as well as the ".cpp" vesion of the code to this repository.

 ## Previous relevant projects
 The following projects should be checked:
 -	STM32_Bootloader